 Actor James (Jimmy) Nesbitt OBE, known for his roles in Cold Feet, The Missing and Lucky Man has been an Ambassador since 2005 after being introduced to Unicef UK through his favourite football team Manchester United.

-Football has been a running theme with James’ involvement with Unicef and he has supported Soccer Aid since its inception in 2006, when he visited Zambia to see our work for children living with HIV and AIDS.
-For Soccer Aid 2, he visited projects in Georgia to understand issues facing institutionalised children and for Soccer Aid 3 he saw Unicef’s work in Guinea for children living with malaria.
+Football has been a running theme with Jimmy’s involvement with Unicef and he has supported Soccer Aid since its inception in 2006, when he visited Zambia to see our work for children living with HIV and AIDS.
+Since then Soccer Aid for Unicef has raised over £38 million for vulnerable children worldwide.

 James has travelled widely with Unicef, raising awareness and vital funds to keep children safe.
 His first trip was to India in 2005 to see Unicef funded education projects and he later travelled to Sudan to see our programmes rehabilitating child soldiers.